 One of the great “living benefits” of a whole life insurance policy is that you build up cash value which you can access as needed – for emergencies, to make major purchases like cars and vacations, for a college education, business expenses and/or to fund your retirement.

-You are actually borrowing against your cash value and using the death benefit of the policy as collateral for the loans.
-If you don’t pay your loans back, they will be deducted from the death benefit (along with any interest due) before the company pays out the claim.
+You are actually borrowing against your cash value and using the cash value and death benefit of your whole life insurance policy as collateral for the loans.
+If you don’t pay your life insurance loans back, they will be deducted from the death benefit (along with any interest due) before the company pays out the claim.